 Water Bottle, Ginger Candy, and Saltine Crackers

 When you’re pregnant, you have to stay hydrated!
 It’s hard to keep drinking water all day, so a water bottle helps keep track of how much you’ve had to drink and how much water you need to drink before the end of the day.
 Plus, you need water on hand to take those prenatal supplements!
 I highly recommend a HydroFlask water bottle with a straw cap.

-I pretty much lived in comfy pjs and slippers while at home during my pregnancy.
-However, pro tip from this twin mom, as I got bigger the comfy pjs eventually turned into men’s extra-large sized tee-shirts and sweats since those were the only things that fit me comfortably (loosely) that didn’t cost a ton of money since they’re not considered “maternity!”
+I pretty much lived in comfy PJs and slippers while at home during my pregnancy.
+However, pro-tip from this twin mom, as I got bigger the comfy PJs eventually turned into men’s extra-large sized tee-shirts and sweats since those were the only things that fit me comfortably (loosely) that didn’t cost a ton of money since they’re not considered “maternity!”
 But I would definitely include some maternity pajama pants in a pregnancy gift basket.
 Old Navy always has some cute maternity pajama or lounge pants for a low price and be sure to check out what Target currently has as well!

 Magazines, a Netflix Gift Card, and a Baby Name Book

-And finally, here’s the DIY pom pom bunting garland I made to decorate the basket which my friend can reuse in the baby’s nursery as a little pop of color on the wall!
+And finally, here’s the DIY pom-pom bunting garland I made to decorate the basket which can be reused in the baby’s nursery as a little pop of color on the wall!
 Plus, I made sure to put together this Pregnancy Survival Kit within a soft fabric basket that she can eventually use in her baby nursery to possibly store diaper changing essentials, toys, bibs, or hair bows.
 My basket is discontinued, but I did find a similar cute basket here that comes in so many other colors in case you don’t know the gender or want something gender-neutral.